Minneapolis Miracle: Aftermath

 The Vikings and Saints faced off once again at U.S. Bank Stadium in Week 8 of the 2018 season, in what was billed as a "rematch" of the Minneapolis Miracle game.
 The Saints won the game, 30–20.
 In the 2019 season, the two teams met again in the postseason, in a Wild Card game at the Superdome in New Orleans.
-The Vikings won in overtime, 26–20.
+The Vikings won in overtime, 26–20, with Kirk Cousins (acquired in free agency to be Minnesota's quarterback in 2018) throwing his own walk-off touchdown to Kyle Rudolph.

 Reception

 NFL.com writer Marc Sessler and The Ringer writer Robert Mays, among others, quickly deemed the game an "instant classic", worthy of entry into NFL lore.
 Several commentators – including Mays and former Vikings general manager Jeff Diamond – described the game as ending the Vikings' history of postseason heartbreak.
 Keenum and Diggs earned widespread praise for their late-game heroics.
 Joe Buck later told Rich Eisen in an interview: "As far as football, it's probably number one for exciting moments that I've been a part of."

 Meanwhile, Williams – who earlier intercepted Keenum to help get New Orleans back into the game – was widely criticized for diving at Diggs instead of waiting to tackle him in bounds.
 Some compared the mistake to Bill Buckner's 1986 World Series error.

 Saints punter Thomas Morstead was praised for his sportsmanship as he was the first player to return to the field for the extra point attempt.
 In recognition, Minnesota fans donated more than $221,000 to Morstead's charity.